 Relatives of Chinese citizens or foreigners with permanent residence in China can apply for a Q visa.
 Q1 visas are for stays over 180 days; Q2 visas are for stays 180 days or less.

-Five and 10-year multiple-entry visas for China
+Long-term multiple-entry visas for China

 Work visas for China (Z visa)

-The Z visa is typically issued to expats taking up employment in China for more than six months, though shorter-term entry permits are also available.
+The Z visa is typically issued to expats who will be employed in China for more than six months, though shorter-term entry permits are also available.
+Note that if you are working in the journalism field, you must apply for a separate J visa.
+If you are deemed highly skilled and urgently needed in China, you can obtain an R visa.

 Chinese authorities require extensive documentation for Z visa applications, usually including a confirmation letter of invitation issued by the Chinese company.

-Expats should note the difference between a work visa and a work permit for China.
+You should note the difference between a work visa and a work permit for China.
 Although they are closely related, the former allows the applicant to enter the country for work, while the latter enables them to stay and work in the country.

 *Visa regulations are subject to change at short notice, and expats should contact their nearest embassy or consulate for the latest information.